Maintaining our positive academic momentum

 - Strengthening investments inline with the Strategic Framework, such as supporting the Black Excellence Coalition Fund, Grow Your Own diversity hiring strategies, and increasing opportunities for youth of color and women like the Early College STEM Academy.

 The district considers three major factors to determine impact on taxpayers.
 First, MMSD expects minimal enrollment growth over the next four years, which helps to minimize increases in the tax levy.
 Second, moderate to strong tax base growth estimates diffuse the impact on existing taxpayers.
-Third, unfortunately the district already predicts the maximum loss of State aid each year.
+Third, the district already predicts the maximum loss of State aid each year.
 Therefore, any increased spending in the district would not increase the loss of State aid.
 While strong real estate values, including new construction activity, will expand the tax base and help offset the tax impact for existing property owners, the property values in Madison are also increasing.
 No matter the MMSD property tax rate, rising property values would cause taxes to increase.